Geographical indications in Ukraine

 As of October 2025, thirty items from Ukraine are listed on the country's Register of Geographical Indications, or 3,134 in total including foreign entries.
 Myrhorodska mineral water, Sonyachna Dolyna wine, and Skhidnytska mineral water were the first to enter the register on 15 March 2007.
 On 11 November 2019, Hutsul sheep bryndzya became the first registered GI to meet the requirements of the European Union.
 The most recent addition to the register is Frumushika steppe honey, registered on 3 September 2025.
 Odesa and Zakarpattia oblasts (regions) are best represented in the register, largely due to the creation of wine and taste routes in Ukrainian Bessarabia and Zakarpattia – a culinary tourism initiative supported by the European Union.
+In addition, since the beginning of the Russo-Ukrainian war in 2014, Russia has appropriated a number of geographical indications originating in Ukraine's occupied territories, (Note: These areas include the Autonomous Republic of Crimea and the city of Sevastopol, which were occupied and annexed by Russia in 2014, as well as Donetsk, Kherson, Luhansk, and Zaporizhzhia oblasts (regions) that have been under partial occupation since 2022 and subsequently annexed as part of the ongoing Russo-Ukrainian war.
+Most countries recognize Crimea and other occupied territories as de jure parts of Ukraine while de facto they remain under full or partial Russian control.) registering them under its own national system.
+The European Union has banned the import of goods produced in these areas.